Starman (Ted Knight): Fictional character biography

 Like the rest of the Justice Society, Starman spends many years in retirement following the end of the Golden Age of heroes, but returns to help mentor the team's spiritual successors the Justice League of America.
-During his years as a civilian, Ted Knight marries a woman named Adele Doris Drew and has two children, Jack and David.
-David idolizes his father while Jack disdains the silliness of superhero life and his father's perceived focus on costumed adventure over family.
+During this time, Ted Knight marries a woman named Adele Doris Drew and has two children, Jack and David.
+In Zero Hour: Crisis in Time!, Ted loses his slowed aging and is forced into retirement.